 We can put things in the boot at this stage.
-There is a toilet in Peterborough and a water dispenser.
+There is a toilet in Peterborough.

 They will ask to see your licence, they will check this under a UV light to make sure it is genuine.

-They will open their clipboard and ask you sign the insurance declaration, (you will have this cover with me).
+They will get their tablet out and ask you sign the insurance declaration, (you will have this cover with me).

-You will be asked if you would like your instructor to sit in the back on the test, you will then be asked if you would like your instructor to hear the debrief at the end.
+You will be asked if you would like your instructor to hear the debrief at the end.

-If you decide to have your instructor sitting in the back you need to be aware of the extra weight involved, acceleration may not be as quick and you will need to brake earlier.
+If there are extra examiners sitting in the back you need to be aware of the extra weight involved, acceleration may not be as quick and you will need to brake earlier.

-They will lead you to one side of the car park and ask you to read a number plate the other side.
+They will lead you to one side of the car park and ask you which car is yours just in case you have memorised the number plate, they will then ask you to read a number plate the other side of the car park.

 If you cannot read it they will fail you and the test will not continue and you will lose your fee.